 Speaking more than one language to a child does not cause or complicate DLD.

 Children with DLD may have social difficulties.
-Being able to express oneself fluently and to quickly grasp what others are saying can have a big impact on social relationships.
+Being able to express oneself clearly and to quickly grasp what others are saying can have a big impact on social relationships.
 Studies show that over half of kids with DLD experience bullying.

 For all these reasons, literacy and overall academic success can be affected by DLD, making identification and early intervention important.